unitaryfoundation/jeff/docs/motivation.md

-Note that some formats have become de-facto exchange formats for compilers (such as OpenQASM), but were not designed to be exchange formats for compilers, and as such suffer from quantum representations that are not ideal for high-level optimization, lucklustre tooling, and inefficiencies.
+Note that some formats have become de-facto exchange formats for compilers (such as OpenQASM), but were not designed to be exchange formats for compilers, and as such suffer from quantum representations that are not ideal for high-level optimization, lacklustre tooling, and inefficiencies.

 Furthermore, as some compiler frameworks become more complex, making use of large classical